Molecule Generation by Principal Subgraph Mining and Assembling: Analysis

-To analyze the graph piece-property correlation and whether our model can discover and utilize the correlation, we present the normalized distribution of generated graph pieces and Pearson correlation coefficient between the graph pieces and the score of Penalized logP (PlogP) in Figure \ref{fig:corr}.
-The curve of the Pearson correlation coeffcient indicates that some graph pieces positively correlate with PlogP and some negatively correlate with it.
-Compared with the flat distribution under the non-optimization setting, the generated distribution shifts towards the graph pieces positively correlated with PlogP under the PlogP-optimization setting.
-The generation of graph pieces negatively correlated with PlogP is also suppressed.
-Therefore, correlations exist between graph pieces and PlogP, and our model can accurately discover and utilize these correlations for PlogP optimization.
+\paragraph{Principal Subgraph - Property Correlation} To analyze the principal subgraph - property correlation and whether our model can discover and utilize the correlation, we present the normalized distribution of generated fragments and Pearson correlation coefficient between the fragments and Penalized logP (PlogP) in Figure \ref{fig:corr}.
+The curve indicates that some fragments positively correlate with PlogP while some negatively correlate with it.
+Compared with the flat distribution under the non-optimization setting, the generated distribution shifts towards the fragments positively correlated with PlogP under the PlogP-optimization setting.
+The generation of fragments negatively correlated with PlogP is also suppressed.
+Therefore, correlations exist between fragments and PlogP, and our model can accurately discover and utilize these correlations.